kyo-ago/karabiner-elements-complex/README.md

 karabiner-elements-complex makes it easy to write complex_modifications setting json.

 Of course you can also use [pqrs\-org/KE\-complex\_modifications](https://github.com/pqrs-org/KE-complex_modifications).
-But "aaa" is written in Ruby.
+But "KE-complex_modifications" is written in Ruby.

 <table>
 <thead><tr><th>karabiner-elements</th><th>karabiner-elements-complex</th></tr></thead>